 Volunteers come from all backgrounds and picking out aspects of the roles listed below, combine them to suit their interests, skills and experience, as well as support personal aims such as broadening their skill-set, sharing established skills, gaining work experience, or enhancing a CV.

-We ask volunteers to work a minimum of 4 hours a week, but you can volunteer for up to 4 days a week.
+We ask volunteers to work a minimum of 4 hours a week, you can currently volunteer for up to 3 days a week if we have spaces.

-We can also make further arrangements for work placements or internships.
+We can possibly make further arrangements for work placements or internships.

 We provide induction, training and peer support to new volunteers.
 We offer support and supervision, as well as additional training opportunities, which include bespoke sewing skills sessions.
 We cover standard travel expenses, and all volunteers are fully insured while working with us.